mwalton1204/Deck-of-Cards/README.md

 # Deck of Cards
-Standard deck of playing cards implementation in C++
+Standard deck of playing cards implemented in C++